MaryamAdmz/AssignmentWeek11/README.md

 ## Evaluation
- Model 2 and Model 3 are currently the recommended models based on their relative accuracy and stability.
+Model 3 is currently the recommended model based on their relative accuracy and stability.
 Although predictive performance can be further improved, these results provide a solid starting point for building tools to estimate used car prices and inform business decisions.

 ## Next Steps and Recommendations
 Collecting more comprehensive and higher-quality data would strengthen the model’s performance.
 Ideally, this data should include modern features that influence used car prices, such as